ShawnLess/al-folio/_pages/about.md

 My research centers around the efficiency and scalability issues of next-generation micro-processors for the emerging planet-scale applications.
 With domain specific architecture and kilo-scale networks, I believe the future heterogeneous manycore chip would provide unprecedented computation power and efficiency, empowering our ability to acquire, process and understand the information of the world.

-In my last 10 years research, I have successfully designed and prototyped multiple novel microprocessor, including a DSP architecture with Ultra VLIW (14 slots) and CGRA feature, and a 511 RISC-V core chip with record breaking [CoreMark benchmark](https://www.eembc.org/coremark/) scores.
+I spend my last 10 years in pursuing this goal, taped out multiple novel microprocessor along with the toolchains/runtime support, including a DSP architecture with Ultra VLIW (14 slots) and CGRA feature, and a 511 RISC-V core chip with record-breaking benchmark scores.

 Recently, I'm interested in open source processor architecture (RISC-V), and hardware/software stack of Domain Specific Accelerator (DSP, Deep Learning, Data Center, IoT).